Alp-0zturk/final/Readme.md

 > In this tutorial documentation will be uploaded to a seperate github repository but you can upload to an empty subfolder of a github project.

 1. Create a fresh empty repository with or without Readme.rm file.<br />
-2. Add all the .html files that are generated using sphinx to the main branch.<br />
+2. Add all the .html files that are generated using sphinx to the subfolder inside the main branch.<br />
-   	> You can also create a subfolder and add .html files there.

 3. After adding the documentation files to the intended folder go to the project main and settings --> code and automation/Pages and under Build and Deployment -> Branch
    Select the branch that contains the documentation and next to it select the subfolder that has the documentation.
 Then click save button.<br />